Executive Summary:

 As we transitioned from Fever Pitch to Warthog TX, we lost the contract for the Lord of the Rings RPG.
 I began working on a console title as well as creating missions and story for Conquest 2.
 At this point, we had hired a former screenwriter Wynne McLaughlin as a designer.
 He was a tremendous help in generating story beats for the missions and I learned a great deal with him on the team.

-Closing in now on four years of work as a game designer, I've done just about every task imaginable in game design.
-I've created pitches, design documents, design web pages, in-game cinematic scripts, mission scripts, manipulated data, created 3D levels, tested, polished and shipped a game.
+Closing in now on seven years of work as a game designer, I've done just about every task imaginable in game design.
+I've created pitches, design documents, design wikis, scripted in-game cinematics, mission scripts, created 3D levels, scripted enemy AIs, built boss battles and boss AIs, even created physics puzzles.
 I've worked on PC games, console games and handheld games.

 Home